-You have read our tips for Facebook and Twitter; now, we are going to teach you how to pitch your stories to the news!
-Statistics suggest that campaigns that have received news coverage (both online or offline) raised 2 to 3 times more than campaigns that don’t.
-Furthermore, campaigns with news coverage also receives more anonymous donations.
+Statistics suggest that campaigns that receive news coverage (either online or offline) raise 2 to 3 times more than campaigns that don’t.
+Furthermore, campaigns with news coverage also receive more anonymous donations.
 Examples of news covered campaigns include the Orly’s campaign and the Mama Jade campaign.

 This blog post is going to teach you the basics of media outreach: news outlet selection, contact, email content, and follow up.

-New outlet selection is very important given every news source covers certain types of news.
+New outlet selection is very important, and it’s important to make sure your story is relevant to each outlet you pitch.
 For example, TechCrunch covers tech while TMZ covers gossip.

-For basics, We recommend you tell you your story to local newspapers because:
+For basics, we recommend you tell your story to local newspapers because:

-1) They are easier to obtain coverage because they cover a niche area, so less competition.
+- They are easier to obtain coverage because they cover a niche area, so there will be less competition.

-To ensure coverage, we recommend that you contact at least 15 to 20 media outlets (TV, news paper, online news, radio).
+To ensure coverage, we recommend that you contact at least 15 to 20 media outlets (TV, newspapers, online news, radio).
 After all, the more people you pitch to, the more likely your story will be covered.

 2) The second type of format is a hosted submission box.
 This format is also very straightforward as you just copy and paste your story into the box and press send.